 Effective defenses include:

-• Disputed valuation (worth under $750 → misdemeanor petit theft);
+• Disputed valuation (worth under $750 → misdemeanor petit theft)

-• Lack of evidence (no witness or clear video);
+• Lack of evidence

-• Restitution and diversion, especially for first-time offenders.
+• Restitution and diversion

 🔗 When Theft Overlaps with Other Crimes

 Grand theft can accompany fraud, burglary, or dealing in stolen property.
-See how intent and location matter in Burglary with Assault or Battery in Florida: What It Means & How to Defend It.

 If your case is dismissed or reduced, explore Fort Lauderdale Record Sealing & Expungement to restore your reputation.